LEARN

 Colour Adult:

 C.r. roseicapilla: Both adults soft pink forehead, crest and crown, with white wash, blending into darker hindneck; deep pink face, neck and underparts; grey wings; grey undertail coverts; pale grey rump.
-Horn coloured bill.
+Horn-coloured beak.
 Eye ring grey/white.
 Eye dark brown in male, red/brown in female.

 C.r. albiceps: Both adults white forehead, crest and crown, with pink bases to feathers, separate from darker pink area behind neck.
 Eye ring deep pink to dull red.

-C.r. kuhli: Both adults as in albiceps but generally paler in colour; shorter crest peaking on forecrown; noticeable white bordering on feathers below eye; slightly smaller in size.
+C.r. kuhli: Both adults as in albiceps but generally paler in colour; shorter crest peaking on forecrown; noticeable white bordering on feathers below eye; slightly smaller.

 Colour Juvenile: